-The objective of the market-based function is to maximise the sum of welfare of the balancing capacity market and the SDAC.
+The objective of the procurement optimisation function is to maximise the sum of welfare of the balancing capacity market and the SDAC.

-$FIGURE \ 2: \ How \ to \ allocate \ available \ cross \ zonal \ capacity$
+Figure 2: How to allocate available cross zonal capacity

-As a result, incremental CZC may be allocated for the exchange of balancing capacity or sharing of reserves if the market value for the exchange of balancing capacity exceeds the incremental market value for SDAC.
+As a result, CZC may incrementally be allocated for the exchange of balancing capacity or sharing of reserves as long as the incremental market value for the exchange of balancing capacity exceeds the incremental market value for the SDAC.